davidch2020/SPEOC-pt-1/table_team/written_update.md

-#Table Team Update
-##1.
-Creating Tables
+# Table Creation

+Description.

-  ##2.
-Creating separate About Us and Project Description pages
+## Creating About Us and Project Description Pages

-  ##3.
-Merging and adjusting above code to the main web app
+Description.

+### Adding Changes to the Web App

+We have taken the above codes, modifications, and efforts to create a web app with more visualizations and descriptions. (add file name here) has a fully functional web app with tables and pages.
+The separate pages were added first with their respective page layouts, then the table customization for the main/home page.